What To Do RIGHT NOW

 - Review recent account activity

-Step 5: Tell someone you trust
+Step 5: Tell someone we trust

-You don’t have to share every detail.
+We don’t have to share every detail.
 Even saying “I’m dealing with a difficult situation and need support” is enough.

 💬 A note on family and community